sorinlzr/sfm-backend/README.md

 ### Docker
 The project uses docker containers, so you should have the [docker](https://www.docker.com/) engine installed on your machine.<br>

+There are three docker compose files available:
+* docker-compose.yml - contains only the backend service
+* docker-compose-db.yml - contains only the mongo and mongo-express services
+* docker-compose-all.yml - contains all three services

 Before starting the containers you need to add some necessary environment variables mentioned below.

 ### Environment variables